Updated February 2023

 - Providing counselling and psychotherapy

-☑️ Salaries: According to the Government of Canada Job Bank, the median salary for social workers in Ontario is about $70,000.
+According to the Government of Canada Job Bank, the median salary for social workers in Ontario is about $75,000.

-The highest paid social workers in the province earn over $95,000.
+The highest-paid social workers in the province earn over $103,000.

-☑️ Career outlook: Up to 6,000 jobs for social workers are expected to become available throughout Ontario between 2019 and 2025, according to provincial government estimates.
+Up to 6,000 jobs for social workers are expected to become available throughout Ontario between 2021 and 2025, according to provincial government estimates.

 The outlook in Ottawa is particularly favourable.
-The Job Bank gives the social work profession in the city a 3-star rating for demand and growth—its highest possible score.
+The Job Bank gives the social work profession in the city a four-star rating for demand and growth—its second-highest score.